Python3pkg/MyRPC/doc/idlintro.rst

 Explanation:

-* One **namespace** declaration is needed per target language we would like to generate code for.
+* In most cases, one **namespace** declaration is required per target language we would like to generate code for.
 * **py** is the name of target language (in this case it is Python).
 In MyRPC terminology it is called generator.
 For available generators, see :ref:`features-target`.